In 2016 I said goodbye to what I recalled then as the worst year of my life.

-Two years ago, I was certain my only destiny was Nursing.
+Two years ago, I was certain the only career that would bring me joy was Nursing.

-But I can tell you right now, without a doubt my destiny is writing.
-I was made to write, and to write so that others could hear and would listen.
+But I can tell you right now, without a doubt writing is my calling.
+I was made to write, and to write so that others could read and would listen.

 I was made to touch other’s lives through words and this year I have.

 But I had no idea back in 2016, and if you had tried to tell me I would’ve said you were crazy.